OmPrakashMallik/OmPrakashMallik/README.md

 </h3>

 <h2 align="center">
-A Front-end Web Developer 💻!
+Programmer and Front-end Web Developer 💻!
 </h2>

 I am a self-thought front-end developer and love the entire process of developing creative websites.